-Textbook:

-Quantitative Chemical Analysis by Daniel C. Harris, 10th Ed., Freeman, 2020.
-Available for purchase at Haven Books (havenbooks.ca)
+Textbook:Quantitative Chemical Analysis by Daniel C. Harris, 10thEd., Freeman, 2020.
+Hard copies available for purchase at Haven Books (havenbooks.ca) or you get a one term access to the e-book when you purchase Achieve.

-Course website: Brightspace will be used.
-Please visit https://brightspace.carleton.ca for course-related materials.
+Course website:Brightspace will be used.
+Please visithttps://brightspace.carleton.cafor course-relatedmaterials.